JPCodeCraft/AlbionFreeMarketTutorials/tutorials/Transporting Guide/Albion_Transport_Guide.md

 Below is an example set for any fast mount—in this scenario, a **husky**.

-- **Why Husky?** 🐕‍🦺 It has the best ability out of all fast mounts.
+- Why Husky? 🐕‍🦺 It has the best ability out of all fast mounts.
 You can negate the downside of its ability by dismounting for half a second and then mounting again.
-- **Boots**: Miner boots, or if you don't have them unlocked, soldier boots.
+- Boots: Miner boots, or if you don't have them unlocked, soldier boots.
 These provide the most distance.
-- **Chest**: Armor of Valor or Assassin Jacket.
+- Chest: Armor of Valor or Assassin Jacket.
 Assassin Jacket offers a good ability, but most ganking teams have invisibility cancellation tools like sticky potions or Stalker Hoods.
 Therefore, Armor of Valor is often a safer choice.
 Remember that every armor ability puts the player in combat.
-- **Weapon**: Bloodletter for its second W ability and E ability.
+- Weapon: Bloodletter for its second W ability and E ability.
-  - **Why Bloodletter over Carving with Last W?** Bloodletter's mobility ensures that gankers cannot purge your boots in the last seconds of your W, providing enough distance to escape.
+  - Why Bloodletter over Carving with Last W?
+Bloodletter's mobility ensures that gankers cannot purge your boots in the last seconds of your W, providing enough distance to escape.
-- **Off-hand**: Mistcaller for extra mobility.
+- Off-hand: Mistcaller for extra mobility.
-- **Helmet**: Soldier Helmet for additional crowd-control resistance.
+- Helmet: Soldier Helmet for additional crowd-control resistance.
-- **Cape**: Fort Sterling Cape.
+- Cape: Fort Sterling Cape.
 The one-time CC cleanse may save you while using a fast mount.
 - **Potion**: Invisible Potion or Gigantify Potion.
 The latter provides extra survivability.

 #### 🐻 Transport Mount Build Example

 Below is an example set for any transport mount—in this scenario, an **elite bear**.

-- **Mount**: Elite Bear or Elite Bighorn Ram.
+- Mount: Elite Bear or Elite Bighorn Ram.
   - **Why Bighorn Ram?** 🐏 Its ability is very good and overall gives a higher chance of escaping, at the cost of HP and carry weight.
-- **Boots**: Miner boots.
+- Boots: Miner boots.
 For transport mounts, you can't use soldier boots because you won't have enough time for their ability to activate.
-- **Chest**: Always use armor, preferably Armor of Valor, because it offers the most defense and gives an extra 100 IP due to being an Avalonian artifact.
+- Chest: Always use armor, preferably Armor of Valor, because it offers the most defense and gives an extra 100 IP due to being an Avalonian artifact.
-- **Weapon**: Bloodletter for the same reason as for the fast mount.
+- Weapon: Bloodletter for the same reason as for the fast mount.
 However, you can also use any sword.
-- **Off-hand**: Astral Aegis for extra tankiness.
+- Off-hand: Astral Aegis for extra tankiness.
-- **Helmet**: Miner Cap for CC cleanse.
+- Helmet: Miner Cap for CC cleanse.
-- **Cape**: Bracillien Cape.
+- Cape: Bracillien Cape.
-  - **Why not Fort Sterling Cape?** For heavy mounts like a bear, one cleansed CC isn't worth it.
+  - Why not Fort Sterling Cape?
+For heavy mounts like a bear, one cleansed CC isn't worth it.
 Bracillien Cape grants purge immunity.
-- **Potion**: Always use Gigantify Potion.
+- Potion: Always use Gigantify Potion.
 Without it, you won't be able to move after being dismounted.
 However, its effect lasts only 6 seconds, so if you're not close enough to the gate, you probably won't survive.

 ---